mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 | `delivery_cancellation` | `case_created`| Shipment cancellation request |
 | `topic_claims_integration_wh` | `updated`| Claims made by sales |

 5. Finally, click **Save** to generate a secret signature for the application.
+The signature is a validation method to ensure that received notifications were sent by Mercado Pago.

 > WARNING
 >